 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During the first quarter 2023 monitoring period, we did not complete all monitoring for manganese at the Knollwood wells and therefore cannot be sure of the quality of our drinking water during that short time.
-The Knollwood wells were taken offline on January 11 for improvements, and a sample should have been collected beforehand.
+During the fourth quarter 2023 monitoring period, we did not complete all monitoring for disinfection byproducts (Haloacetic Acids and Total Trihalomethanes) and therefore cannot be sure of the quality of our drinking water during that short time.

 This was not an emergency and there is nothing you need to do at this time.
-We collected additional samples in the second, third, and fourth quarters of 2023, which all showed nondetectable levels of manganese.
-The results from these samples are included in the Water Quality Table on page 4 of this report.
+Samples were collected in the second and third quarters of 2023.
+All samples collected during these two monitoring periods showed non-detectable (< 0.13 ppm) levels of haloacetic acids.
+The total trihalomethane results from these samples are included in the Water